ahmadawais/solarized-ghost/README.md

 This is my design for [http://zn80.net](zn80.net) based on the default theme Casper for [Ghost](http://github.com/tryghost/ghost/).

+# What's inside

+This basic theme comes with
+- header
+- blog title
+- blog description
+- post header
+- post meta
+- post footer
+- every post has a sharing link for Twitter, App.net and Google+ (I don't like facebook)
+- index page shows full post content.
+If you want, you can change this to show excerpt again (see Casper Theme index.hbs)

+# Changelog

+## v 1.0

+This version is the inital version.
+When Ghost is updated, I will update this theme to reflect the changes in the Ghost core and Ghost themes.
+I really want to get the Linked-List feature and will include it in the theme when Ghost supports the feature.

 ## Copyright & License

 Copyright (C) 2013 Carsten Brueggenolte - Released under the MIT License.